 Here’s a little before (2015) and after (2018) comparison.

 One night I was polishing our stainless steel cookware and restored them to nice and shiny condition and figured I could do the same with my faded headlights using the same technique and material.

-This method works for moderately hazed headlights.
-If your headlights are severely hazed, you may need to start off by wet-sanding the oxidation off with fine grit sand paper, followed by the steps outlined in this guide and then finishing off with a rotary polisher or a polishing pad attached to a power drill (see final steps)
+If your headlights are heavily hazed, you may need to start off by wet-sanding the oxidation off with fine grit sand paper, followed by the steps outlined in this guide and then finishing off with a rotary polisher or a polishing pad attached to a power drill (see final steps).

 Tools and Materials